 Eligibility requirements – participants of the program must be a customer of Avista, and for residential customers must own or lease an EV.

 Site selection – all residential, workplace, and MUD site locations shall qualify if the customer meets all eligibility criteria of the program.
 Level 2 public installations shall qualify if the EVSE is at a site location where users are likely to reside for more than two hours.
 DC Fast Charging EVSE site locations will be determined by the Company, based on locations that minimize costs and will be utilized by the greatest number of EV drivers. iv.
-Ownership of EVSE – all equipment installed will be owned and maintained by the Company.
+Ownership of EVSE – all equipment installed will be owned and maintained by the customer (site host).

 Premises wiring reimbursement – described below.